hyerania/Vizion/CONTRIBUTING.md

 Then either make a new branch `git branch [branchname]` or merge master into your work branch `git checkout [myname]-work` `git merge master`

 Hint: you don't type the []
+Hint 2: If there are any conflicts while merging code (the merge command fails and freaks out because two people changed the same thing) don't freak out.
+Just Google how to resolve git merge conflicts in the terminal and there should be planty of helpful resources.